leo-dsf/Chat_Server/README.md

 ```

 ## How To Run Tests
-Run in two different terminal:
+Run in two different terminals:
 * Run Server:
 ```console
 $ python3 server.py